 “If you thrill to the sight of a preschool teacher bringing an investment banker to his knees, then “Nursery University” is for you.
 Following five Manhattan families as they navigate the cutthroat competition for elite nursery school spots for their pampered progeny, this knowing documentary from Marc H. Simon and Matthew Makar shows that, in New York City at least, exclusivity breeds contentment.

 The movie’s educators and “application consultants” ($4,000 for seven meetings, thank you very much) may debunk the belief that these schools are essential for the Ivy League bound, but try telling that to the frazzled parents.
 Anxiously speed-dialing for applications and preparing for the all-important family interviews (“Tell them you like the New York Times crossword puzzle,” one father jokingly advises his winsome toddler), otherwise sane adults succumb to anger and frustration.”
-Read the rest of the NY Times Review

 I have not seen the movie yet, but plan to in the next few weeks.
 It is playing at these 2 locations in NY: